wormhole-foundation/wormhole/whitepapers/0008_batch_messaging.md

 ### VAAv2

 To create a VAAv2 payload (which is eventually parsed into the `VM2` struct) an xDapp will invoke the `publishMessage` method at least one time with a nonce greater than zero.
-The guardian will then produce a VAAv2 payload by grouping all messages with the same `nonce` (in the same transaction) and create a batch-signature by signing the hash of all hashes of the observations:
+The guardian will then produce a VAAv2 payload by grouping all messages with the same `nonce` (in the same transaction) and create a batch-signature by signing the payload version (`uint8(2)` for batches) and hash of all hashes of the observations:

-`hash(hash(Observation1), hash(Observation2), ...)`
+`hash(version, hash(hash(Observation1), hash(Observation2), ...))`

 Once the batch is signed by the guardian, the VAAv2 can be parsed and verified by calling the new Wormhole core endpoint `parseAndVerifyBatchVM`.
 This method parses the VAAv2 into the `VM2` struct by calling `parseBatchVM`, calls `verifyBatchVM` to verify the batch-signatures, and stores the hash of each observation in a cache when specified by the caller (for reasons explained in the **VAAv3** section of this detailed design). `verifyBatchVM` also independently computes the hash of each observation and validates that each hash is stored in the `hashes` array, which is included in the VAAv2 payload.
 The structure of the VAAv2 payload can be found in the **Payloads** section of this design.